 Full Details: Places to Visit in Bidar

 Hampi is an ancient city situated on the banks of Tungabhadra River in northern Karnataka.
 Hampi is one of the renowned UNESCO World heritage sites in India and also one of the most popular heritage sites in Karnataka.
 Hampi was the capital of Vijayanagara Empire and was an extremely important part of the Empire from 1343 CE to 1565 CE.
 It was one of the richest and largest cities in the world during 15th and 16th centuries.
 It is one of the best places to visit in rainy season as the ruins of Hampi looks fresh and more grandeur with full flowing Tungabhadra River.
-Hampi is one of the best places to experience the Karnataka Tourism.
+Hampi is one of the best places to experience the Karnataka Tourism and among the popular weekend getaways from Bangalore.

 Hampi Festival, held for 3 days in November is the most important festival celebrated here.